-Although the flu season lasts from October until May, with most cases occurring between late December and early March, the flu vaccine is usually offered between September and mid-November.
-Getting the shot before the flu season is in full force gives the body a chance to build up immunity to, or protection from, the virus.
+Flu season runs from October to May, with most cases happening from late December to early March.
+But the flu vaccine is usually offered from September until mid-November.
+Getting vaccinated before the flu season is in full force gives the body a chance to build up immunity to (protection from) the virus.

-Even though it's ideal to get vaccinated early, the flu shot can still be helpful later.
+Even though it's best to get vaccinated as soon as the flu vaccine is available, getting the vaccine later can still be helpful.
 Even as late as January, there are still a few months left in the flu season, so it's still a good idea to get protected.

-It can take 1 to 2 weeks for the flu shot to become effective, so it's best to get vaccinated as soon as possible if your doctor thinks it's necessary.
+It can take 1 to 2 weeks for the flu vaccine to become effective, so it's best to get vaccinated as soon as possible.

 Still, a child with an egg allergy should get the flu shot in a doctor's office, not at a supermarket, drugstore, or other venue.
 And if the allergy is severe, it might need to be given in an allergist's office.

-Most people do not experience any side effects from the flu shot.
+Most people do not have any side effects from the flu shot.
 Some have soreness or swelling at the site of the shot or mild side effects, such as headache or low-grade fever.

 If you have an HMO insurance plan, be sure to check with your primary care doctor before having your kids vaccinated outside the office, since most HMOs will pay for shots only if they're given through their plan.

-Flu shots are covered by Medicare for senior citizens and are generally covered by insurance for people in other high-risk groups.
-Otherwise, flu shots may cost anywhere from $10 to $50.
-If you opt for the nasal mist flu vaccine, check to see if your insurance plan covers it.
+The flu vaccine is covered by Medicare for senior citizens and is generally covered by insurance for people in other high-risk groups.
+Otherwise, the vaccine may cost anywhere from $10 to $50.

 Reviewed by: Elana Pearl Ben-Joseph, MD